Download the full PDF for Missouri

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Missouri rose to 63.7 percent in September from 63.6 percent in the prior month.
+The labor force participation rate in Missouri remained unchanged at 63.6 percent in January.